Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 plt.show()
 ```

+This mapping shows that similar movies tend to cluster together in the embedding space.
+E.g., Christmas movies in one region of the space, romcons in another (note Love Actually is a Christmas Romcom).
+Feel free to drop new summaries in to see where they fall in this movie map.

+You can now experiment with any text you like.
+Embedding models allow us to search and compare text based on *meaning*, not literal keywords.
+This is the foundation for semantic search, and retrieval-augmented generation (RAG) systems, which we will explore next week.

 ## 5. Key points
-Congrats we just covered the basics of natural language processing and modern LLM function!
+Congrats you have just covered the basics of natural language processing and modern LLM function!
 Some of the key points we covered:

-- Modern NLP helps computers understand and generate human language using data-driven deep learning rather than hand-crafted rules.
+- Modern NLP helps computers process and generate human language using data-driven deep learning rather than hand-crafted rules.
-- Large Language Models (LLMs) like GPT are trained with self-supervised learning to predict the next word in a sequence -- essentially, autocomplete at scale.
+- LLMs like GPT are trained with self-supervised learning (autoregression) to predict the next word in a sequence -- essentially, autocomplete at scale.
-- Tokenization, embeddings, and attention let models capture word meaning and context dynamically.
 - Transformers incorporate attention layers and neural networks to generate  context-aware text predictions.

-While in subsequent lessons we will use APIs that rely on models built with these architectures, it is important to understand what is happening under the hood.
-Hopefully, knowing a little bit about how tokenization, embeddings, and attention works will help demystify LLMs and gives you intuition for why they can generate language so effectively (and sometimes make such strange errors, which we will discuss shortly).
+While in subsequent lessons we will use APIs that rely on models built with LLM architectures, it is helpful to understand what is happening on the back end.
+Hopefully, knowing a little bit about how tokenization, embeddings, and attention works will help demystify LLMs and gives you intuition for why they can generate language so effectively (and sometimes make such strange errors and "hallucinations", which we will discuss more next week).